The Constitution

 C8.
 Ordinary Membership

-Persons wishing to join the club as an ordinary member shall contact the Secretary and be placed on a waiting list if necessary.
+Persons wishing to join the club as an ordinary member shall join online by creating a member profile on the website and paying subs electronically direct into an online bank nominated by the committee.
+Members encountering any issues with this process, the member should contact the Secretary.
 Admission to ordinary membership shall be at the discretion of the committee who may refuse any application without stating a reason.

-Preference is given to those living within 20 miles of Burton on Trent.
-The committee may subdivide the class of ordinary membership e.g., senior, OAP.
+The committee may subdivide the class of ordinary membership e.g., Adult, OAP.

 C9.
 Junior Membership